A Reverse Look at Product Claims

 Cosmetic Product and Ingredient Claims

 Of course, none of these products were cosmetics: they were all products that could be ingested and sold under the guise of food or nutritional/dietary supplements.
 It’s a lot easier to make outrageous claims about ingested products since people already know that putting something into your system is likely to do something.
-They can be duped into thinking it was the named ingredient (the honey) and not the hidden ingredient (tadalafil or sildenafil).
+They can be duped into thinking it was the named ingredient (the honey) and not the hidden ingredient (the tadalafil or sildenafil).

 Cosmetics are a lot harder to hype up to that level of extreme, but a lower level is often so tempting.

 Go ahead and put those marvelous ingredients in your product and make the very best product you can!
-Just don’t tell the customer that it’s going to DO something more than increase their attractiveness, make them (more) beautiful or simply alter their appearance somehow.
+Just don’t tell the customer that it’s going to DO something more than increase their attractiveness, make them (more) beautiful, or simply alter their appearance somehow.

 We are still lucky in the United States that despite any furor in the media, cosmetics are generally sufficiently safe and self-regulated that we don’t have any pre-approval required.
 That’s ESPECIALLY true for handcrafted soap and cosmetics!